 Automobile manufacturers and auto parts makers owe consumers a duty of care to design their vehicles in a way that keeps motorists safe.
 Auto manufacturers are often named as the defendants in defective product claims involving cars.

-Common types of auto defects include:
+Common types of auto defects that can cause injuries or a car accident include:

 - Exploding gas tanks